shmiko/shmiko.github.io/_posts/2018-08-01-RPA_What_Is_It_and_Why_You_Need_It.md

 layout: post
 section-type: post
 title: RPA What is it and why you need it
-categories: ['programming']
+categories: ['programming','RPA']
-tags: [ 'automation','process','business']
+tags: [ 'automation','process','business','RPA']
 ---